StrucEng-Library-kfmresearch/strucenglib-rhino3d-plugin/tools/distrib/README.md

 on linux.
 All dependencies are captured in the provided vagrant box.
 Install vagrant as described in /tools/vagrant.
 The script distrib.sh captures common deployment commands with dotnet and yak.exe

+All development files for distribution can be found at [/tools/distrib/](https://github.com/StrucEng-Library-kfmresearch/strucenglib-rhino3d-plugin/blob/master/tools/distrib/README.md).

 ## Distrib Tool
 ```sh